Ergus/matrix-client-server-local/Readme.md

    all of them try to write back it's block after every block transpose.

+4. The matrix internally can store the data in a Vector or just use a Slice to access buffered data.
+This is a new optimization to avoid one of the copies from shared memory to local.

+5. The `to_buffer` method now includes an heuristic to parallelize IO for big matrices.
+There is a new function `to_buffer_parallel` that Implements a fixed data IO operation in parallel.

+6. Now the client pre-computes also the transposes in order to stress more the server, but keep checking correctness.

 ## Known issues

-1. The current code performs 3 memory copies.
-From shared memory to main memory, from main to transposed and from transposed to shared.

-   One of these copies could be removed by using another matrix class where data is a slice instead of a vector.

-   However, the trade of here is that access to shared memory is more expensive, so multi-thread access to it in non-contiguous accesses (by blocks) either reading or writing may not give a performance boost we expect.

-2. The number of threads in the parallel transposition may produce over-subscription when there are many clients connected.
+1. The number of threads in the parallel transposition may produce over-subscription when there are many clients connected.

    The right approach involves using a thread pool and to deliver